 Tea Tree Essential Oil

-Tea tree oils and extracts have been shown to have strong therapeutic benefits due to their antiviral, antimicrobial and antibacterial powers.
+Tea tree essential oils and extracts have been shown to have strong therapeutic benefits due to their antiviral, antimicrobial and antibacterial powers.
 When inhaled, tea tree essential oils can break up congestion and help sore throats.
 They can also help heal cold sores when diluted and applied topically with cotton balls.

 Lavender Essential Oil

-The medicinal benefits of lavender oils are almost too many to mention.
+The medicinal benefits of lavender essential oils are almost too many to mention.
 When it comes to cold symptoms, two of lavender oil’s most important properties are its ability to boost the immune system and to loosen the phlegm that causes breathing issues and coughs.

 Rosemary Essential Oil

-Rosemary is another decongestant with antibacterial properties that help the immune system.
+Rosemary essential oil is another decongestant with antibacterial properties that help the immune system.
 Other similar herbal oils, like oregano and thyme essential oils, are antimicrobials and antifungals as well.
 They contain a substance called carvacrol that can protect against both viruses and bacteria.

 Lemon Essential Oil

-Lemon oils are not only suggested for colds, but they’re one of the choices recommended for flu symptoms due to antibacterial and anti-inflammatory properties that ease coughs and congestion, body aches and swollen glands.
+Lemon essential oils are not only suggested for colds, but they’re one of the choices recommended for flu symptoms due to antibacterial and anti-inflammatory properties that ease coughs and congestion, body aches and swollen glands.
 Diluted lemon oil is also an excellent ingredient for a gargle when you’re suffering from a cold or the flu.